gabrielweyer/azure-functions-telemetry/README.md

 - Custom `v3`: `7072`
 - Custom `v4`: `7074`

-You can call the different endpoints using a [Postman collection][postman-collection].
+You can call the different endpoints using this [Postman collection][postman-collection].

 ### AvailabilityFunction

 Navigate to `http://localhost:7074/availability` (Custom `v4`) in your favourite browser.

-Emits an availability telemetry items.
+Emits an availability telemetry item.
 This is normally emitted by tooling such as Application Insights [URL ping test][url-ping-test].
 The reason I'm emitting it manually is to demonstrate that the telemetry processors are called for availability telemetry items.

 ### CustomEventFunction